 Habitat loss has become the No. 1 threat to Earth's wildlife.
 It's the main reason why 85 percent of all species on the IUCN Red List are endangered, and why the planet is on the brink of a mass extinction event, with species now vanishing at hundreds of times the historical background rate.
-This is partly due to activities like deforestation that damage ecosystems directly, but also to subtler dangers like habitat fragmentation by roads, buildings or farms and degradation by pollution or climate change.
+This is partly due to activities like deforestation that harm ecosystems directly, but also subtler dangers like habitat fragmentation by roads, buildings or farms and degradation by pollution or climate change.

 "Small fragments of habitat can only sustain small populations of plants and animals," says Nick Haddad, a biologist at North Carolina State University who has spent 20 years studying how wildlife get around.
 "But what distinguishes the populations living in those fragments is not just their size.
 It's also their ability to interact with other plants and animals of the same variety."

 The earliest victims of habitat loss are often big predators whose lives rely on roaming.
 And once any animal's habitat starts to shrink, other risks like disease, invasive species or poaching start to grow.

 "When large carnivores cannot travel to find new mates and different kinds of food, they begin to suffer genetic breakdown because they're inbreeding," says Kim Vacariu, western director for the Wildlands Network, a Seattle-based nonprofit group that focuses on habitat connectivity.
 "And that is the precursor to extinction.
 Once the genetic breakdown starts to happen, they are more susceptible to different kinds of diseases, and their life spans become much more fragile."